 6. Outline the SOP Document—and Begin Writing It

-Once you know what your goals are for creating SOP, who will be involved in creating it, and the best format to use, you can begin planning out the document as a whole.
+Once you know your goals for creating the SOP, who will be involved, and the best format to use, you can start the planning process.

-Here, we’ll discuss the various parts of a complete standard operating procedure document, explaining what information should be included in each.
+Here, we’ll discuss the parts of a complete standard operating procedure document and explain what to include.

 Title Page